British Citizens and EU Member State Immigration Policy

-Having failed to reach agreement on a way forward in Parliament, the Prime Minister resigned as leader of the conservative party on Friday 7 June.
-Following a leadership election set to last several weeks, a new Prime Minister will be in place by the end of July.
-The new PM will have to find a way of unlocking the Brexit impasse.
+Having failed to reach agreement on a way forward in Parliament, Theresa May resigned as leader of the conservative party on Friday 7 June.
+Following a leadership election Boris Johnson became leader of the party and subsequently Prime Minister on Wednesday 24 July.

-Unless a solution is reached, the default position is that Britain will leave the European Union without a deal on 31 October.
+Unless an amended Withdrawal Agreement is reached with the EU and ratified by the UK Parliament, the default position is that Britain will leave the European Union without a deal on 31 October.

 What are the possible consequences for British citizens abroad?
 Will the legal status of the affected British citizens change and will those changes be permanent?

 In the absence of a binding Withdrawal Agreement including a chapter on Citizen’s Rights, each individual member state will apply its own laws.
 Listed below is a brief introduction to the policies and processes that a range of EU countries are likely to or have already put in place in the event of “no-deal”.

 WORK AND RESIDENCE IN THE EU & SWITZERLAND

 The Austrian authorities have identified various areas that shall be affected in the event of a no deal Brexit; in particular residence, social security, transport and customs.